 Step four

-Cover the container and place in the refrigerator for at least 8 hours and up to 24 hours.
+Cover the container and place it in the refrigerator for at least 8 hours and up to 24 hours.
 I usually brine the turkey breast for around 18 hours.

 Turn the turkey at least once during the brining.